THE GARBAGE RUN

 WHEN DOES IT START?

-The ride commences Saturday morning at 8.30am from the Land's End signpost.
-You will need to stay in the vicinity the night before, with a campsite booked a short ride from Land's End.
-Campsite fee for Friday night not included in the price.
+The ride commences Saturday morning at 8.30am on the15th June from the Land's End signpost.
+You will need to stay in the vicinity the night before, with a campsite booked for the group a short ride from Land's End.
+Campsite fee for Friday night is not included in the price.

 WHEN DOES IT END?